The Rules of the Takeover Appeal Board are set out below.

 - Proceedings shall be conducted on an informal basis.

-- Proceedings before the Board shall be held in private, unless the chairman of the hearing, at his or her discretion, directs otherwise.
-Any party may request that the hearing be held in public and such a request shall be considered and ruled upon by the chairman of the hearing (or, at the discretion of the chairman of the hearing, by the Board itself).
+- Proceedings before the Board shall be held in private, unless the chair of the hearing, at his or her discretion, directs otherwise.
+Any party may request that the hearing be held in public and such a request shall be considered and ruled upon by the chair of the hearing (or, at the discretion of the chair of the hearing, by the Board itself).

-- In the event of a public hearing, the chairman of the hearing (or the Board) may direct that the Board shall hear part or parts of the proceedings in private.
+- In the event of a public hearing, the chair of the hearing (or the Board) may direct that the Board shall hear part or parts of the proceedings in private.

-- Any party may, subject to the consent of the chairman of the hearing, call witnesses at the hearing.
-If any party wishes to call a witness, it must inform the chairman of the hearing in advance and, if so directed by the chairman of the hearing, must produce an appropriate witness statement.
+- Any party may, subject to the consent of the chair of the hearing, call witnesses at the hearing.
+If any party wishes to call a witness, it must inform the chair of the hearing in advance and, if so directed by the chair of the hearing, must produce an appropriate witness statement.
 Witnesses may be cross-examined by any other party and any member of the Board.
 The Board may at any time ask any question of any party or witness.

 3. Decisions of the Board